 Call for Articles

-JACAC is a scholarly journal founded in July 2023, committed to publishing high-quality, original research worldwide through scholarly publishing, with a peer-review and no-fee open-access policy.
-This policy ensures that no fees are charged for either authors or readers.
+JACAC is a scholarly journal founded in July 2023, committed to publishing high-quality, original research worldwide through scholarly publishing, with a peer-reviewed and no-fee open-access policy.
+The policy ensures that no fees are charged for either authors or readers.

 Thematic research articles, literature reviews, and book reviews are the three types of original articles accepted by the journal.
 The subjects cover these fields of ancient Chinese painting, sculpture, calligraphy, handicrafts, and so on.
-JACAC aims to share the arts and crafts culture, thoughts, and theories of ancient China, disseminate the brilliant achievements of ancient Chinese arts and crafts, promote the study of ancient Chinese arts and crafts, and strive to maintain a leading position in these fields.
+JACAC aims to share ancient China's arts and crafts culture, thoughts, and theories, disseminate the brilliant achievements of ancient Chinese arts and crafts, promote the study of ancient Chinese arts and crafts, and strive to maintain a leading position in these fields.
 As both a scholarly resource and cultural bridge, JACAC continues to advance our understanding of these remarkable traditions while making them accessible to new generations of researchers, practitioners, and appreciators worldwide, ensuring that these ancient arts maintain their relevance in our contemporary global context.

 Submitting Your Manuscript: jacac-editor@michelangelo-scholar.com; jaca.editorialmanager01@gmail.com